jackthomas1430/Pewlett_Hackard_Employee_Analysis/README.md

 ##Acknowledgements

-    Xpert Learning Assistant was used to answer detailed questions, and assist in debugging.The starter code provided was the base of the report and was modified using course curriculum and activities to fit the requirements of the assignment.
-The TA and instructor for the course also assisted in adjusting the code during office hours.For more information about the Xpert Learning Assistant, visit [EdX Xpert Learning Assistant](https://www.edx.org/).
+    Xpert Learning Assistant was used to answer detailed questions, and assist in debugging.For more information about the Xpert Learning Assistant, visit [EdX Xpert Learning Assistant](https://www.edx.org/).

 ## References
 "What is a Composite Primary Key?"
 Database Guide.
 Retrieved from database.guide